ultrazohm/ultrazohm_sw/docs/source/hardware/carrier_board/carrier_board_rev04/upgrades.rst

 .. image:: upgrades/zipcable.jpg
     :width: 500

-7. JTAG module is installed and ready now for programming the CPLDs (in addition to the Zynq-SoM as before).
+7. Reconnect the USB Cable between the Front panel and the JTAG module.
+It is ready now for programming the CPLDs (in addition to the Zynq-SoM as before).

 .. image:: upgrades/readymountedjtag.jpg
     :width: 500